chardso/fruit-culture-fruit-farming/README.md

  starting with a detailed [feature-issue-request](https://github.com/chardso/fruit-culture-fruit-farming/issues)

-# FACTORS CONSIDERED IN ESTABLISHING
+# FACTORS CONSIDERED IN ESTABLISHING A NUSERY BED.
-ANUSERY BED.

   - size of land